 Where did you grow up?

-Share something about yourself that people may not know.
+Share something about yourself that may surprise people.

 What is your favorite spot on campus?

-What do you enjoy when you are off campus?
+What do you most enjoy doing when you are not studying?

 What makes you happy?